oquaglio/dotfiles/README.md

 # dotfiles

-I maintain this repo as *my* dotfiles.
+My dotfiles.
+I have stolen many ideas from other people's dotfiles.

-I presently use zsh and things seem to work well.
+I use zsh and things seem to work well.
 I also tested bash, but not very carefully.

-I have stolen many ideas from other people's dotfiles.

 ## Installation